The Origins of Alström Syndrome

 Founding Alström Syndrome UK

-Alström Syndrome UK (ASUK) began in 1998 when at this time no support or information was available.
-Kay and John Parkinson started the charity after their children Matthew and Charlotte were diagnosed with this ultra-rare condition (picture below)
+Alström Syndrome UK (ASUK) was founded in 1998 when at this time no information was available.
+Kay and John Parkinson started the charity after their two children Matthew and Charlotte were diagnosed with this ultra-rare condition.

 The gene causing this devastating condition was discovered in 2001 by scientists working at the Jackson Laboratory in Maine USA and by scientists at Southampton University Hospital, Southampton UK.

-ASUK has grown from strength to strength, now offering NHS multi-disciplinary screening clinics, research opportunities and personalised family support.
+ASUK has grown from strength to strength, now offering NHS medical screening clinics, research opportunities and personalised family support.

-If you or your child has been diagnosed with Alström Syndrome, ASUK is here to offer you help, advice, support and access to medical professionals experienced in the disease.
+If you or your child has been diagnosed with Alström Syndrome, ASUK is here to offer you information and support and access to medical professionals experienced in the disease.

-Together we can all help to gain further understanding of this complex condition.
+Together we can all help to gain further understanding about this complex condition.